Pogroms in the Russian Empire

-Pogroms in the Russian Empire (Еврейские погромы в Российской империи) were large-scale, targeted, and repeated anti-Jewish rioting that began in the 19th century.
+Pogroms in the Russian Empire (Еврейские погромы в Российской империи) were large-scale, targeted, and repeated anti-Jewish riots that began in the 19th century.
 Pogroms began to occur after Imperial Russia, which previously had very few Jews, acquired territories with large Jewish populations from the Polish–Lithuanian Commonwealth and the Ottoman Empire from 1772 to 1815.
-These territories were designated "the Pale of Settlement" by the Imperial Russian government, within which Jews were reluctantly permitted to live, and it was within them where the pogroms largely took place.
+These territories were designated "the Pale of Settlement" by the Imperial Russian government, within which Jews were reluctantly permitted to live.
+The Pale of Settlement primarily included the territories of Poland, Ukraine, Belarus, Bessarabia (modern Moldova), Lithuania and Crimea.
 Jews were forbidden from moving to other parts of European Russia (including Finland), unless they converted from Judaism or obtained a university diploma or first guild merchant status.
 Migration to the Caucasus, Siberia, the Far East or Central Asia was not restricted.

-1821
+Early pogroms

-The 1821 Odessa pogroms are sometimes considered the first pogroms.
-After the execution of the Greek Orthodox patriarch, Gregory V, in Constantinople, 14 Jews were killed in response.
-The initiators of the 1821 pogroms were the local Greeks, who used to have a substantial diaspora in the port cities of what was known as Novorossiya.
+Early pogroms took place in the city of Odessa, Russian Empire (now in Ukraine) during the 19th and early 20th centuries.
+They occurred in 1821, 1859, 1871, 1881 and 1905.

-1881–1884
+1881–1882

-The use of the term "pogrom" became common in the English language after a large-scale wave of anti-Jewish riots swept through south-western Imperial Russia (present-day Ukraine and Poland) from 1881 to 1884; when more than 200 anti-Jewish events occurred in the Russian Empire, the most notable of them were pogroms which occurred in Kiev, Warsaw and Odessa.
+The use of the term "pogrom" became common in the English language after a large-scale wave of anti-Jewish riots swept through south-western Imperial Russia (present-day Ukraine and Poland) from 1881 to 1882; when more than 200 anti-Jewish events occurred in the Russian Empire, the most notable of them were pogroms which occurred in Kiev, Warsaw and Odessa.
+They changed perceptions among Russian Jews and indirectly gave a significant boost to the early Zionist movement.